Buffalo Sabres Odds

 Sabres FAQ

 Billionaire businessman Terry Pegula owns the Sabres, having bought the team — and Buffalo’s pro lacrosse franchise — for $189 million in 2011.
-Pegula, who also owns the Buffalo Bills team, made his money in natural gas and real estate.
+Pegula, who also owns the Buffalo Bills, made his money in natural gas and real estate.

-The Forbes Business of Hockey list has the Buffalo Sabres as the 28th most valuable NHL franchise, worth some $385 million.
+The Forbes Business of Hockey list has the Buffalo Sabres as the 30th most valuable NHL franchise, worth $610 million.

 The Buffalo Sabres have been to the playoffs 29 times in the team’s 50 seasons.
 However, they haven’t been to the playoffs since 2011 and have never won a Stanley Cup.